 Then Luvvie the Player sayt that this were the greatest show in London.
 How he envied the cats that keep Westminster Hall!
 They would see and hear all, and what an entertainment they could make of it for their friends.

 I told him to keep his thoughts to hisself.
 Else I would write to Sir Rabbit.
-And tell him of a cat that came across the river with the complices who bespake the treasonable play, and where that cat might be found.
+And tell him of a cat that came across the river with the complices who bespake the treasonable play.
+And tell him where that cat might be found.

 That so affrighted Luvvie he troubled us no more that day.